Welcome to Reception

 Spring 2

 This term we will be focusing our literacy work on rhymes and rhyming stories, using lots of our favourite Julia Donaldson books as well as the very funny Oi Frog series of rhyming stories.
 The children will practise hearing rhymes and making up their own rhymes, using their phonics knowledge to begin to write rhyming sentences.
-We will learn and recite Oi Frog as part of our World Book Day activities.
+It is World Book Day on March 7th and we will be doing lots of fun activities for this in class and school.
+Please refer to the newsletters that are sent from school.

 PE will be on a Wednesday and as always children need to be prepared for PE but also warm clothing and suitable shoes (that can be fastened independently) as we will be playing outside during the day.
 Please remember to have a warm, waterproof coat every day, long hair should be tied up and no jewellery worn on PE days.